dslab-epfl/chef/docs/source/BuildingS2E.rst

 source::

     $ mkdir s2e
-    $ git clone https://github.com/dslab-epfl/chef s2e/src
+    $ git clone --recursive https://github.com/dslab-epfl/chef s2e/src

-This will place the S²E source in the ``s2e/src`` subdirectory.
+This will place the S²E source in the ``s2e/src`` subdirectory, together with its sub-components.

 Preparing the Environment